ppy/osu-wiki/wiki/Gameplay/Game_modifier/Relax_(lazer)/en.md

 In osu!catch, the **Relax** mod allows the user to control the catcher with a mouse (or tablet) instead of the keyboard.
 This also means the player no longer has to [dash](/wiki/Gameplay/Dash).

-When using [Relax](/wiki/Gameplay/Game_modifier/Relax) in osu!stable, the player cannot fail during a beatmap.
+When using [Relax (RX)](/wiki/Gameplay/Game_modifier/Relax) in osu!stable, the player cannot fail during a beatmap.
 This is not the case in osu!(lazer).
 Another difference to osu!stable is that scores achieved with this mod will be submitted to the global leaderboard (without awarding [performance points](/wiki/Performance_points)), show up under *Recent Plays (24h)* and count towards play count.

 **This mod cannot be customised.**